About Me

 Education

-Erasmus Mundus Joint Master’s in Intelligent Field Robotic Systems | Universitat de Girona
+Erasmus Mundus Joint Masters in Intelligent Field Robotic Systems | University of Girona & University of Zagreb

 Semester I & II in Girona: Autonomous Systems, Machine Learning, Multiview Geometry, Probabilistic Robotics (Kalman Filtering), and Robot Manipulation, Localization (SLAM), Planning, Perception (Computer Vision), and Intervention.